 - We expect community members to abstain from discrimination, deliberate divisiveness, malicious humor, and gossip.

-- We expect all community members to treat members of the opposite sex with respect, to abstain from sexual harassment and sexual exploitation in any form.
+- Treat members of the opposite sex with respect and to abstain from sexual harassment and sexual exploitation in any form.

-- We expect all members of the Erskine community to abstain from the use of pornographic material and to exercise discretion in choosing forms of entertainment (which can easily incite lust).
+- Abstain from the use of pornographic material and to exercise wisdom and be selective in their choices of entertainment (which can easily incite lust).

 - We believe that Christians are called to be filled with and controlled by the Spirit and to avoid enslavement to physical masters such as food and alcohol (1 Cor.
 6:12-13, Eph.
 5:18).